Chapter 5

 5.3 Matrix interrogatives

 This section considers matrix interrogative clauses where the subject is not under question.
-Prior to its non-interrogative subject, such a clause will have either a finite DO, a finite HAVE, a finite BE, or a modal verb, any of which can be followed by the contracted form of negation (n't).
-This section adds rules to match these pre-subject components, so they can be integrated into a parse with calls of clause_top_layer from section 5.2 above.
+Prior to its non-interrogative subject, such a clause will have either a finite DO, a finite HAVE, a finite BE or a modal verb, any of which the contracted form of negation (n't) can follow.
+This section adds rules to match these pre-subject components, so that a parse can integrate them with calls of clause_top_layer from section 5.2 above.

 5.3.1 DO operator layer